José Naranjo (scout): In Spanish service

 José Naranjo was discovered at Taos by the army of Diego de Vargas on 7 October 1692.
 It is at this point that Naranjo seems to have switched allegiance to the Spanish cause.
 He seems to have accompanied Vargas on his campaign to reoccupy New Mexico, witnessing a number of skirmishes and battles before settling at Santa Cruz.

 On 13 June 1696 he learnt that his brother Lucas was leading an insurrection against the Spanish.
 Naranjo informed the Spanish authorities, tracked down and killed his brother before presenting his head to Vargas.
 In 1700 he was rewarded for his actions by appointment as alcalde of the Zuni and leader of their auxiliary troops, which fought for the Spanish.
 In this role he successfully escorted Spanish missionaries sent to the Hopi tribe, and defended them from attack.

 Naranjo helped facilitate the surrender of Santa Clara Pueblo by bringing Indian leaders to negotiate with the Spanish at Santa Fe and also negotiated the surrender of the Tano tribe.
 He returned to Taos and was able to persuade the Indians there to build a church and host a Spanish priest (as had been attempted several decades earlier).

 Naranjo accompanied Vargas on his Apache campaign as leader of Indian scouts, and was present when Vargas was killed at Bernalillo in 1704.
 Naranjo had learnt the Apache language through a relationship with an Apache woman and acted as an interpreter between the Spanish and the Apache.
 In 1707 he joined Juan de Ulibarrí's expedition to capture Pueblo Indians who had fled to El Cuartelejo (in modern Kansas).
 Ulibarrí named a watering hole used by the expedition after Naranjo.

 By 1707 Naranjo was said to be married to a woman named Catalina and had seven children.
-Naranjo was appointed chief of all Pueblo auxiliary troops by Fernando de Alencastre, 1st Duke of Linares – the Viceroy of New Spain from 1711–16 – becoming the first Indian to hold that post.
+Naranjo was appointed chief of all Pueblo auxiliary troops by Fernando de Alencastre, 1st Duke of Linares – the Viceroy of New Spain from 1711 to 1716 – becoming the first Indian to hold that post.
 He led his troops on several campaigns against the Navajo and in 1719 petitioned the Governor of New Mexico to launch an expedition against the Ute people.